|

 to a warm magnolia hue.
 The eyes are generally paler blue.

-These four colours can overlay the colourpoint, mitted and bi-colour
+Blue, seal, chocolate and lilac can overlay the colourpoint, mitted

 Red(Flame) Series and Tabby(Lynx) Ragdolls